SpaceMonkeyAlfa/macagotchi-windows/README.md

 5. ### Displaying Feedback:
    - Macagotchi will become happy, friendly or hungry depending on how well you feed it.
    - Your Macagotchi will leave messages on the screen, explaining to users how it feels and giving you suggestions on how to help it feel better.
 For example, when a Macagotchi is hungry, the on screen message might say “Can we go on a walk?”, or when your Macagotchi is waking up, the message might read “I’ve been asleep for x days.”
+6. ### Wardriving Mode:
+   - Pressing "w" toggles between wardriving and normal mode.
+   - In normal mode, the first scan will happen 30 seconds after startup, and then 5 minutes for every scan after that
+   - In wardriving mode, every scan happens 30 seconds after the last.
+   - By default, wardriving mode is switched off.

 ## Dependencies:
 [Python 3.x](https://www.python.org/):<br>